 Again, electrical actuators for remote opening are able to be integrated within the steel or aluminium window for easy ventilation in hard to reach windows.

-Clerestory windows are quite popular in commercial projects as these buildings are normally much larger and will need as much natural light intake as possible.
+Clerestory or Over storey windows are quite popular in commercial projects as these buildings are normally much larger and will need as much natural light intake as possible.

 These frameless windows can be found in churches and offices.
 Clerestory windows can be designed in a variety of ways, helping them to match the design of the building perfectly.
 In churches, these windows are made in a variety of shapes however, in offices these windows can be used to create a complete wall section of glass above eye level.